-Dressage Today is excited to bring you our first Virtual Dressage Show!
-These last few months have brought us all a lot of uncertainty and the staff at DT wants to give you something to be excited about!
+Dressage Today is excited to bring you our next Virtual Dressage Show!
 While a virtual show isn’t a new concept, we feel it’s right in line with our core mission, which is to educate.
-We’ve teamed up with USEF “S” Judge Margaret Freeman who will judge the classes and provide each rider with their test sheet and detailed feedback.
+Once again, we’ve teamed up with USEF “S” Judge Margaret Freeman who will judge the classes and provide each rider with their test sheet and detailed feedback.
+Plus, we’ve added a premium offering … a “Test Consultation” in which entries will receive a 30-minute, one-on-one phone consultation with our judge..

 Read on to learn more about how to enter, the rules to follow and answers to some frequently asked questions.

-Entry Period: The entry period is from May 7 to May 17, 2020 and results will be posted by May 20.
-This means that you must submit your online entry, payment and test no later than 11:59 PM on May 17. *SPACE IS LIMITED TO THE FIRST 40 ENTRIES*
+Entry Period: The entry period is from September 16-29 and results will be posted by October 2.
+This means that you must submit your online entry, payment and test no later than 11:59 PM on September 29. *SPACE IS LIMITED TO THE FIRST 40 ENTRIES

-Cost: $25 per test (plus $2.99 data-entry fee; 5% charge-card merchant fee).
+Class 4: Test of Any Level (Intro-Grand Prix) Plus Consultation: $100 per ride (plus $2.99 data-entry fee; 5% charge-card merchant fee).
 Your entry and payment must be submitted through STRIDER.

 *Riders can only enter 1 test per class; No Para or Freestyle classes at this time.